 Health results cannot tell you whether a marker falling outside of “normal” range indicates that the dog is at risk from actually developing the problem.
 At best, the health results can only indicate there is a genetic difference.

 However, the real issue is not so much the science.
 Currently because this is an emerging and rapidly developing science, at the time of writing there is no organization that oversees standards the way there is a for human testing to prevent issues such as cross contamination (2).

 In 2018 the first standards and guidelines for canine clinical testing has been published for laboratories.

 In the case of the two top tests currently available, the labs used for testing are at least affiliated with organizations that oversee labs at the US federal level.

 For more information on how DNA tests work, check out the video in the article Health and Your Mixed-breed Dog: Can Science Predict Future Problems?

 Can I get a “No Result”

-You can!
-These means your dog is such a complicate dmix of genes that the computers cannot find any definitive match.
-In this case, if you were truly disappointed, Mars would be willing to refund you money.
+Wisdom Panel reported that you can and other dog owners have reported as much.
+These means your dog is such a complicated mix of genes that the computers cannot find any definitive match.
+In this case, if you were truly disappointed, Mars would be willing to refund your money.
 But it is not because the test didn’t work.
-It likely means that your dog has come from a long line of mixed dogs and is truly one-of-a-kind!
+It usually means that your dog has come from a long line of mixed dogs and is truly one-of-a-kind.

-(1) Lau E, Dog breed genetic tests put to the test, Veterinary Information Network News Service, 2012
+(1) Lau E, Dog breed genetic tests put to the test, Veterinary Information Network News Service, 2012, retrieved Dec 2019